sanbox-irl/gml_fmt/README.md

     show_debug_message("We're K&R all day.");
 }
 ```
-Additionally, `gml_fmt` removes excess newlines, adds spacing and indentationm and always leaves an extra blank line at the end of a file.
-It also adds semicolons where they are absent and will soon add `()` around conditionals.
+Additionally, `gml_fmt` removes excess newlines, adds spacing and indentation, and always leaves an extra blank line at the end of a file.
+It also adds semicolons where they are absent and will soon add `()` around conditionals where absent.

 For example:
 ```js